j-meyer-25/AStarTest/README.md

 ## Specifics

 This implementation uses Euclidean (straight-line) distance for the heuristic and is based on a fixed-size binary array to represent the graph, where 1's are pathable spaces.
+This is intended for a VS Code environment.

 ## Notes